brichu26/block-project/README.md

 Evaluates how well different summarization strategies retain key information.
 Implements a scoring system that awards full points for exact matches and partial points for context-preserving summaries.

 ### Context Window Manager
-Implements various strategies for managing context windows for LLMs, including prioritization, truncation, and summarization approaches.
+Implements various strategies for managing context windows for LLMs according to the Model Context Protocol (MCP), including prioritization, truncation, and summarization approaches.

 ### Model Comparison Pipeline
 A comprehensive framework for evaluating and comparing different language models across security, documentation quality, performance, and popularity metrics.